caspervonb/experimental-nats/README.md

 This is an experimental playground for a new and improved client implementation.

+Before we run off implementing it lets get down some design goals, implementing it is easy but implementing it right the first time can be tricky.

 ## Problems

 The implementation has few problems I'd like to solve, including but not